Condemned At Kangaroo Court

 Cast

-I, Poet, Florian Feuerlicht, Muse, Grillmaster, Three Enigma Judges, Doctor Brian Lineleader, Psychocat, MC, Pop Princess, Hard G, Broker Brad, Sir Maudlin Prancealot, *Interviewer, *Director, Meat Model, Journo, Philosophe, Napoleon, Nietzsche, Eurocrat, Ambassador’s Wife, European President, African Dictator, *Army Colonel, *Refugee, Sonia Merkin, Rufus Stewart-Bettong, Holy Father, *Holy Father’s Adviser, Mystical Chorus, *Guards, *Models, *Contestant winners, Avatars of I and the Poet * non-speaking parts (CAKC requires a principal acting cast of 13.)
+I, Poet, Florian Feuerlicht, Muse, Grillmaster, Three Enigma Judges, Doctor Brian Lineleader, Psychocat, MC, Popster, Hard G, Broker Brad, Sir Maudlin Prancealot, *Interviewer, *Director, Meat Model, Journo, Philosophe, Napoleon, Nietzsche, Eurocrat, Ambassador’s Wife, European President, African Dictator, *Army Colonel, *Refugee, Sonia Merkin, Rufus Stewart-Bettong, Holy Father, *Holy Father’s Adviser, Mystical Chorus, *Guards, *Models, *Contestant winners, Avatars of I and the Poet * non-speaking parts (CAKC requires a principal acting cast of 13.)

 Two excerpts from Condemned At Kangaroo Court

-from Scene 1 In The Dark
+From Scene 1 In The Dark

 (Silence.
 Darkness, then a dim light, growing brighter, revealing I, observed by the Poet in the distance.
 The Poet carries a satchel over his shoulder.)